 The things we look for are things like lots of birds diving and feeding, a large blow from a whale breathing out, and of course, a pectoral fin.
 We love everything with a fin!
-Dolphins, porpoise, sharks and whales, they are all a delight to us.
+Dolphins, porpoises, sharks, and whales, are all a delight to us.
 So when we saw a lot of seabirds through the binoculars we made our way towards it.
-We waited a while in the area and kept a sharp eye out, and were rewarded before long with a minke whale surfacing only a few metres from the boat!
+We waited a while in the area and kept a sharp eye out, and were rewarded before long with a minke whale surfacing only a few meters from the boat!
 What a treat.

 This minke was feeding right next to Engey, an island very close to the shore, and it was a wonderful sight to see.
-All of our lovely customers got excellent photos with the beautiful mountains, islands and cityscape in the background!
+All of our lovely customers got excellent photos with the beautiful mountains, islands, and cityscape in the background!
 What a treat.
-We also get whales right inside the inner harbour, inside the harbour walls!
+We also get whales right inside the inner harbor, inside the harbor walls!
 This is because whales are intelligent and curious, especially the younger ones.
 This is less much less common in ports worldwide, but we keep our waters clean, and the fish stocks high, and this is the outcome!

 After a while we continued cruising further out, hoping to find another species as it is always wonderful to show a comparison of species.
-However other than many seabirds and more seals we didn’t find any, but when we returned back in towards the harbour we found the same minke whale again, not far from where we had originally seen it.
+However other than many seabirds and more seals we didn’t find any, but when we returned towards the harbor we found the same minke whale again, not far from where we had originally seen it.

 It was a beautiful day for everyone and a real joy to see.
 We were delighted to show such an amazing animal to everyone and hope they developed a lifelong love for these majestic animals because of it.
 Their welfare is ever so important to us, and if everyone acted in small ways, like only buying ethically-sourced fish, we can protect them for years to come.